-Output control is conducted by a single turn potentiometer.
-(Adjustment is indicated by the meters.)
-When in Remote Mode, this control sets the maximum welding current of the remote device.
-For example, full depression of a foot or hand amptrol results in the preset level of current.
+- · Output control is conducted via a single turn potentiometer. - Adjustment is indicated by the meters. - · When in REMOTE modes, this control sets the maximum welding current.
+Full depression of a foot or hand amptrol results in the preset level of current.